DSPortF/SelfScanDB.API/README.md

 \}

 #### /OracSync/DeviceList/\{AccountGuid\}/\{ShopID\}
-Takes a list of device names and returns the properties for the listed devices
+Returns the properties for the devices at a shop

 "DeviceList": [
 \{